syncfusion-content/blazor-docs/blazor/chart/tool-tip.md

 <!-- markdownlint-disable MD013 -->

-## Tooltip Template
+## Tooltip template

-Any HTML elements can be displayed in the tooltip by using the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTooltipSettings.html#Syncfusion_Blazor_Charts_ChartTooltipSettings_Template) property of the [ChartTooltipSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTooltipSettings.html).
-You can use the **data.X** and **data.Y** as place holders in the HTML element to display the x and y values of the corresponding data point.
+Any HTML elements can be displayed within the tooltip by using the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTooltipSettings.html#Syncfusion_Blazor_Charts_ChartTooltipSettings_Template) property of the [ChartTooltipSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTooltipSettings.html).
+You can use the **data.X** and **data.Y** as place holders in the HTML element to display x and y values of the corresponding data point.

 ```cshtml